What is a Good Opt-In Rate for Email Marketing

 There are many factors that determine what your opt-in rate is.
 This can vary depending on the industry you are in, how you are getting traffic to your website, and what type of offer you are incentivizing people with to get them to subscribe.

-As an example, if you are running ads to cold traffic on Google or Facebook to get them to sign up for a webinar, then your email opt-in rate will be much lower than if you are emailing your existing subscribers who already know, like, and trust you to register for the same webinar.
+As an example, if you are running ads to cold traffic (people who have never heard of you before) on Google or Facebook to get them to sign up for a webinar, then your email opt-in rate will be much lower than if you are emailing your existing subscribers who already know, like, and trust you to register for the same webinar.

 With that in mind, generally speaking, an average opt-in rate on a website can be anything from less than 1% to 5% or more.
 Anything less than 1% can probably be improved by making some additional changes discussed below.
 You can also significantly increase your email opt-in rate by driving your traffic to a dedicated email capture landing page, commonly referred to as a "squeeze page".
 Opt-in rates on a squeeze page can be as high as 25% or more.

-As mentioned above, if you are running ads to cold traffic (people who never heard of you before) you'll get lower opt-in rates than if you're sending traffic from warm traffic (such as an endorsement from a trusted source or your own house email list).
+As mentioned above, if you are running ads to cold traffic you'll get lower opt-in rates than if you're sending traffic from warm traffic (such as an endorsement from a trusted source or your own house email list).

 How to Increase Your Email Opt-in Rates with Squeeze Pages